golemfactory/golem-architecture/arch-snapshot/arch.md

 The [Provider Agent](#provider-agent) plays a passive role in negotiations.
 Offers are propagated across the network and received by [Requestors](#requestor).
 The offer is matched locally on the Requestor's node with a [Demand](#demand).
-If the Requestor is interested, they respond by sending a [Proposal](#proposal) to the Provider.
-This triggers a Proposal event on the Provider's [subscription](#subscription) endpoint.
+If the Requestor is interested, they respond by sending a [Proposal](#proposal) to the Provider Agent.
+This triggers a Proposal event on the Provider Agent's [subscription](#subscription) endpoint.

 Negotiation is the process of exchanging Proposals and adjusting their terms until the Requestor proposes an Agreement.
 The structure of a Proposal is identical to that of an Offer or Demand, using the same property and constraint language